-Hospice Program.
-Continuous home care can be provided by a registered or licensed vocational nurse, but is only available for brief periods of crisis and only as necessary to maintain the terminally ill patient at home.
-Copayment The specific dollar amount that a Member is required to pay for Covered Services after meeting any applicable Deductible.
-Cost Share Any applicable Deductibles, Copayment, and Coinsurance.
-Covered Services (Benefits) Medically Necessary services and supplies you are entitled to receive pursuant to the Contract.
 Deductible The Calendar Year amount you must pay for specific Covered Services before the Claims Administrator pays for Covered Services pursuant to the Contract.
 Dependent The spouse, Domestic Partner, or child of an eligible Employee, who is determined to be eligible and who is not independently covered as an eligible Employee or Participant.
 A spouse who is legally married to the Participant and who is not legally separated from the Participant.
 A Domestic Partner to the Participant who meets the definition of Domestic Partner as defined in this Benefit Booklet.
 A child who is the child of, adopted by, or in legal guardianship of the Participant, spouse, or Domestic Partner, and who is not covered as a Participant.
 A child includes any stepchild, child placed for adoption, or any other child for whom the Participant, spouse, or Domestic Partner has been appointed as a non-temporary legal guardian by a court of appropriate legal jurisdiction.
 A child is an individual less than 26 years of age.
 A child does not include any children of a Dependent child (grandchildren of the Participant, spouse, or Domestic Partner), unless the Participant, spouse, or Domestic Partner has adopted or is the legal guardian of the grandchild.
-Domestic Partner An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements:

-- Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; - The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; - The partners are: - not currently married to someone else or a member of another domestic partnership, and - not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; - Both partners are capable of consenting to the domestic partnership; and - If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership.
+Domestic Partner An individual who is personally related to the Participant by a domestic partnership that meets all the following requirements: • Both partners are 18 years of age or older, except as provided in Section 297.1 of the California Family Code; • The partners have chosen to share one another's lives in an intimate and committed relationship of mutual caring; • The partners are: • not currently married to someone else or a member of another domestic partnership, and • not so closely related by blood that legal marriage or registered domestic partnership would otherwise be prohibited; • Both partners are capable of consenting to the domestic partnership; and

-The domestic partnership is deemed created on the date when both partners meet the above requirements.

-Drugs include the following:

-- FDA-approved medications that require a prescription either by California or Federal law;

-- Insulin;

-- Pen delivery systems for the administration of insulin, as Medically Necessary;

-- Self-applied continuous blood glucose monitors, and all related necessary supplies

-- Diabetic testing supplies, including the following:

-- o Lancets;

-- Lancet puncture devices;

-- o Blood and urine testing strips; and

-- Test tablets:

-- Over-the-counter drugs with a United States

-Preventive Services Task Force (USPSTF) rating of A or B:

-- Contraceptive drugs, devices, and products including the following:

-- o Diaphragms;

-- Cervical caps;

-- Contraceptive rings;

-- Contraceptive patches;

-- Oral contraceptives;

-- o Emergency contraceptives; and

-- Over-the-counter contraceptive products;
+If required under your Plan Sponsor's eligibility requirements, provide a declaration of domestic partnership.
+The domestic partnership is deemed created on the date where heath partners are set the allower requirements. when both partners meet the above requirements.
+Drugs include the following: FDA-approved medications that require a prescription either by California or Federal law; Insulin; Pen delivery systems for the administration of insulin, as Medically Necessary; Self-applied continuous blood glucose monitors, and all related necessary supplies Diabetic testing supplies, including the following: Lancets; Lancet puncture devices; Blood and urine testing strips; and Test tablets; Drugs Over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B; Contraceptive drugs, devices, and products including the following: Diaphragms; Cervical caps; Contraceptive rings; Contraceptive patches; Oral contraceptives; Emergency contraceptives; and Over-the-counter contraceptive products when ordered by a Physician or Health Care Provider; Disposable devices that are Medically Necessary for the administration of a covered outpatient prescription Drug, such as syringes and inhaler spacers.
+Emergency Medical Condition A medical condition, including a psychiatric emergency, manifesting itself by acute symptoms of sufficient severity, including severe pain, such that you reasonably believe the absence of immediate medical attention could result in any of the following: Placing your health in serious jeopardy (including the health of a pregnant woman or her unborn child);